 Most expats who do this spend less than £2,000 over a decade abroad and gain tens of thousands of pounds in retirement income.
 It is one of the highest-return financial decisions available.

-Your UK State Pension is sitting on gov.uk right now, waiting to be understood.
+Your record is sitting on gov.uk right now, waiting to be checked.
+The decision is yours.

-You need 35 qualifying years for the full new State Pension (£230.25/week in 2025/26).
+You need 35 qualifying years for the full new State Pension (£230.25/week in 2025/26, rising to £241.30/week from 6 April 2026).
 You need a minimum of 10 qualifying years for any entitlement at all.
-Between 10 and 35 years, your pension is pro-rated—each year roughly adds £6.58/week.
+Between 10 and 35 years, your pension is pro-rated-each year roughly adds £6.58/week.
 If you have worked abroad for years without paying voluntary contributions, you likely have gaps that reduce your final pension.

 Go to www.gov.uk/check-national-insurance-record and sign in using your Government Gateway account.
 Your statement shows all qualifying and non-qualifying years, your gaps, and your current State Pension forecast.
 This takes about 5 minutes and tells you exactly which years are missing from your record.

-Yes, but the rules change April 6, 2026.
-Until April 5, 2026, you can pay Class 2 contributions (£3.50/week) with no eligibility restrictions.
-From April 6, 2026, you can pay Class 3 contributions (£17.75/week), but new applicants must have 10 years of UK residence or 10 years of NI contributions.
-If you paid Class 2 before April 5, 2026, you can transition to Class 3 without meeting the new requirement.
+Yes, but the rules change on 6 April 2026.
+Until 5 April 2026, you can pay Class 2 contributions (£3.50/week or £182/year) with no eligibility restrictions.
+From 6 April 2026, you can pay Class 3 contributions (£17.75/week, rising to £18.40/week), but new applicants must have 10 years of UK residence or 10 years of paid NI contributions.
+Existing Class 2 payers can transition to Class 3 without meeting the new requirement if they submit an application before 6 April 2027.

-In frozen countries (Australia, Canada, New Zealand, South Africa), your State Pension stays at the amount you receive when you claim—no annual increases.
-In unfrozen countries (USA, EU/EEA, Switzerland, Jamaica), your pension increases annually with inflation.
-Over a 20-year retirement, an unfrozen pension is worth significantly more in purchasing power.
-This affects the long-term value of voluntary contributions.
+In frozen countries (Canada, Australia, New Zealand, South Africa), your State Pension stays at the amount you receive when you claim-no annual increases.
+In uprated countries (USA, EU/EEA, Switzerland, Gibraltar, Jamaica, and countries with reciprocal social security agreements that mandate uprating), your pension increases annually with inflation through the triple-lock mechanism.
+Over a 20-year retirement, an uprated pension is worth significantly more in purchasing power.
+This affects the long-term value of voluntary contributions and should inform how many gaps you choose to fill.

 Carla Smart is a Chartered Financial Planner with over 15 years’ experience helping internationally mobile clients secure their financial futures.
 Her career spans three continents and multiple international markets, giving her a practical understanding of how complex financial systems intersect across borders.

 This article is for information purposes only and does not constitute financial advice.
-State Pension entitlement, reciprocal agreement treatment and frozen/unfrozen pension status depend on individual circumstances, residency and contribution history.
+State Pension entitlement, social security agreement treatment, frozen/unfrozen status, and voluntary contribution eligibility depend on individual circumstances, residency, contribution history, and location.
 Professional advice should always be sought before making decisions about voluntary contributions or relying on State Pension as retirement income.

 Ordered list